 The email impersonation scam is a growing threat to businesses nationwide, no matter their size.
 Cybercriminals are targeting business personnel to elicit money transfers, sensitive information, or even user credentials through fraudulent hyperlinks.
 This form of spoofing, also known as CEO fraud, often prevails because the attacker is posing as someone the employee knows from within their organization.
-1.4 million people were affected by CEO fraud in 2018, an increase of over 38% from 2017.
-Protect yourself from this scam with the following strategies.
+1.4 million people were affected by CEO fraud in 2018, a major increase of over 38% from 2017.
+Protect yourself from the business email scam with three simple strategies.

 How Does the Email Impersonation Scam Happen?

-After creating a fake email address of this employee, they’ll email staff and ask them to perform tasks they shouldn’t, e.g., wire money or provide information.
-The reason they’re able to deceive so many is that their emails look almost identical to your company’s average internal emails.
-They steal logos and signatures from your company, and even use the same jargon your staff does.
-Their forged email addresses are even similar to your organization’s.
-As you can see, email impersonation isn’t a black-and-white issue.
+After creating a fake email address of this employee, they’ll email your staff members and ask them to perform tasks they shouldn’t, e.g., wire money or provide financial information.
+The reason phishing emails are so deceptive is that they look almost identical to average emails sent amongst your organization.
+They steal logos and signatures from your company and even use the same jargon your staff does.
+Their forged email addresses are similar to your organization’s.
+As you can see, identity theft isn’t a black-and-white issue.
 Let’s talk about three ways to stop an imposter before you’re affected.

 Identifying Deceptive Emails

-Your employees are your best line of defense.
+Your employees are your best line of defense against email scams and other cybersecurity threats.
 Train your employees to spot a forged email by looking for any discrepancies between the sender’s email address and your organization’s email address.
-A deceptive email address could have even the most minute alteration (e.g., dot com versus dot org).
-If they spot something unusual, they should always follow-up with the sender in person or over the phone.
-This practice may seem trivial, especially when employees are already juggling heavy workloads, but it could save your organization thousands of dollars.
+A deceptive email address could have the smallest alteration (e.g., dot com versus dot org).
+They should also check the subject line for any indication of a suspicious email.
+Fraudsters try to employ urgency in the body of their message, to trick individuals into providing account numbers, PIN numbers, and other sensitive data.
+When employees spot something unusual, they should always follow-up with the sender in person or through a phone call.
+This practice may seem trivial, especially when employees are already juggling heavy workloads, but stopping scam emails could save your organization thousands of dollars.

 Alter Email Service Settings

 Cybercriminals are far more advanced than they were in the past, but so are our email services.
-A lot of attackers squeak by into our inboxes by forging their sender address located in the email header.
+A lot of unsolicited emails sneak into our inboxes with forged sender addresses located in the email header.
 Every email has two senders, and the one in the email header is what a receiver sees upon opening their mail.
 If you have a trusted IT professional on staff, have this person create DNS records (SPF, DKIM, and DMARC specifically).
-Add these so that your company’s domain name blocks incoming emails from a forged address.
+These will enable your company’s domain to block incoming emails from forged addresses.
 If you don’t have a member on staff, you can outsource for this kind of project or follow the instruction guides provided by your email service provider.
 You can also enable warnings within your email settings to flag any incoming and outgoing mail from outside your organization.

 Implementing Internal Processes to Reduce Risk

-The following strategies we list are more general internal processes that can be applied to reduce the risk of CEO fraud:
+The following strategies are more general internal processes that can be applied to reduce the risk of CEO fraud:

 - Implement a system for managing wire transfers of money, which should include a checklist of approvals to meet before a large sum of money leaves the account.